aws4embeddedlinux/meta-aws/recipes-iot/aws-iot-greengrass/README.md

 with the addition of:
 ```
 GGV2_THING_GROUP = ""
-in which the devices will be part of after automatic provisioning.
+in which the devices will be part of after automatic provisioning and
+GGV2_FLEET_PROVISIONING_TEMPLATE_NAME = ""

 ```